 Nottingham Growing Network (NGN)

 NGN is a networking initiative that aims to build links between community growing groups in the Nottingham area, who share an interest in gardening with respect and care for the environment.
+Thanks to further funding from the Postcode Local Trust and the continued work of our network and partnerships, 2018’s focus is Water Works: growing in a changing climate.
+Through Water Works we will:

-Our focus is on peer-to-peer support.
-From 1 July, 2016 NGN has had funding from the Postcode Lottery Trust.
-The focus is on wildlife and will include improving the physical wildlife/environmental features of the gardens involved.
 The work of the initiative will also be shaped by what groups would like.
 Membership of the network is open throughout the Nottingham and surrounding area.

 NGN has linked up with the Federation of City Farms and Community Gardens as a local network to support local organisations – including both members and non-members of FCFCG.